 Is your roof looking a little worse for the wear?
 Wondering how much life is left in it?
 Are you asking yourself, “how long does a roof last?”

 The answer may surprise you.
-Read on to learn how long different types of roofs last!
+Read on to learn how long different types of roofs last from the perspective of some of the top-rated roofing contractors in Denver CO!

 How Long Does a Roof Last: The Factors